 “McMahon’s personal style of song writing discovers a new peak with this release thanks to his continuing refinement of the cinematic imagery powering his song writing.
 ‘On This Fine Occasion’ is an intensely human collection; Brendan McMahon doesn’t write about life as he would have it, but rather life as he sees it … it’s one of the more substantive studio recordings I’ve heard yet in 2018.”

 - Vents Magazine

 “I am amazed by this music … It’s so beautifully written and full of stories, expression and peace.
 Listen”

 - Beat Media

-2019, and some 20-odd years after the release of his debut McMahon, who now calls Melbourne home, is gearing up for the release of a new LP ‘In The Moment’ – an album he feels is his strongest yet.
+In 2019, McMahon, who now calls Melbourne home, released ‘In The Moment’ – his 4th solo album.
 Maturity, reflection and drawing on his personal experiences, his inspired yet refined lyrics again take listeners on a captivating journey.